 - Desktop displays (except the PA271Q): - The controls can be used to change the color of the LED between blue and green and adjust the LED brightness if supported by the display.
-For example, the LED brightness can be reduced as necessary in dim environments if it is distracting. - · Large screen displays: - The controls can be used to turn the indicator on or off.

-- Desktop display PA271Q: - There are several options for customizing the color of the power LED. - Fixed blue or green. - Depending on the current Picture Mode. - Depending on the current Picture Mode status (Preset / Emulation / Edited). - Depending on the current video input (DisplayPort 1 / DisplayPort 2 / HDMI 1 / HDMI 2).
+For example, the LED brightness can be reduced as necessary in dim environments if it is distracting. - Large screen displays: - The controls can be used to turn the indicator on or off. - Desktop displays PA271Q and PA311D: - There are several options for customizing the color of the power LED. - Fixed blue or green. - Depending on the current Picture Mode. - Depending on the current Picture Mode status (Preset / Emulation / Edited). - Depending on the current video input (DisplayPort 1 / DisplayPort 2 / HDMI 1 / HDMI 2 / USB-C).